Cadillac Sixty Special: 1950–1953

 1951 showed little change from 1950, apart from a new grille and bumper design, borrowing bumper bullets (or dagmars) from the 1951 GM Le Sabre show car.
 Inside, red warning "idiot" lamps replaced the gauges for secondary instruments like voltage and oil pressure.
-The same 331 cuin engine, introduced in 1949, was utilized for the 1951 Cadillacs, but with minor revisions for the drivetrain.
+The same 331 cuin engine, introduced in 1949, was upsized for the 1951 Cadillacs, but with minor revisions for the drivetrain.
 Despite a price jump to $4,060, the 4155 lb-shipping-weight Sixty Special broke records for the second year in a row, as sales now hit 18,631.

 Cadillac celebrated its Golden Anniversary in 1952.
 Changes were minimal – and mostly in back where the reverse lamps were now integral with the fin-mounted tail lamps, and the "Fleetwood" script returned to the trunk lid.
 In addition, the rear exhaust outlets were now in the form of two wide horizontal slots on the outer edges of the rear bumper.
 Also new for 1952 were winged crest emblems, mounted on the grille extensions below the headlights.
 With the addition of a down-draft carburetor, the 331 cuin engine now produced 190 hp.
 A revised automatic transmission was standard on Sixty Special, while power steering was offered at extra cost.
 Sales fell to 16,110 units, while the price and weight both rose, to $4,269 and 4,258 lb shipping weight.
 Cadillac won Motor Trend's "Car of the Year" again in 1952.

 Just more of the same for 1953 Sixty Special, as all the attention was towards the new Eldorado convertible.
 Minimal trim changes to the Sixty Special included wider rocker panel moldings, which moved the chrome louvers higher up on the rear doors, and a revised grille and bumper.
 However, significant engineering changes were made to the 1953 models, including a new 12-volt electrical system and a jump in power for the 331 cuin engine – now rated at 210 hp.
 Two new notable options debuted this year.
 First, the $619.55 trunk-mounted air conditioning unit – developed by Frigidaire – was available in all closed-body Cadillac models.
 Second, the dashboard-mounted "Autronic Eye" became available.
 This automated system, which automatically dimmed the high-beam headlights when a forward-facing sensor indicated oncoming traffic, would become a Cadillac option for nearly the next forty years.
 Also available – for $325 – was a set of five wire wheels, which hadn't been seen on factory Cadillacs since the 1930s.
 Wire wheels would occasionally continue to be optionally available through 1992.
 The minor changes for the 1953 Sixty Special worked wonders, as sales of the $4,304 car was now up to a record 20,000 copies.
 Weight was up to 4415 lb, and optional wire wheels would add an additional 30 lb.